Walijer/flyingfrog/README.md

-"Flying frog can fly like a proud eagl in storm!"
+"Flying frog can fly like a proud eagle in storm!"